linpengcheng/PurefunctionPipelineDataflow/doc/OS_as_DB_en.md

   - DML: Just let Clojure integrate JDBC and SQL, and let all core APIs natively support JDBC and OSDB, and Clojure can instantly become the best DML.
-    - At the application layer and script layer, Clojure is sufficient.
+    - At the application layer and script layer, Clojure or [Babashka](https://github.com/babashka/babashka) is sufficient.
     - At the system layer, If necessary, implementing a native compiler for a programming language is not a problem at all.
       In addition, the JVM has GraalVM to support native compilation.
       - [Jank](https://github.com/jank-lang/jank): The native Clojure dialect hosted on LLVM
-      - [ClojuRust](https://github.com/clojurust/clojurust): Clojure has a rust implementation: .
+      - [ClojuRust](https://github.com/clojurust/clojurust): Clojure has a rust implementation.

 - Workshop